burnedram/preact-ssr-server/README.md

 ### npm run server

-Runs the server-side renderer server on port `8081`.
+Runs the server-side renderer server on port `8080`.
-Currently, Snowpack's dev server also runs along side it on port `8080`, serving the same content as `npm start` does.

 Test it out by using the `/render/` endpoint.